Fully Dynamic Algorithms for Knapsack Problems with Polylogarithmic Update Time: Hardness of Approximation

 Consider the following instance for \dmk: There are~$m$ knapsacks with~$\capa = A$ and~$3m $ many items.
 Each item corresponds to a 3-\textsc{Partition} item with~$s_j = a_j$ and~$v_j = 1$ for~$1 \leq j \leq 3m$.
 Observe that the 3-\textsc{Partition} instance is a \textsc{Yes}-instance if and only if the optimal solution to the \knapsack problem contains~$3m$ items.
+Indeed, in such a \knapsack instance, each knapsack must have 3 items.

 If \dmk admits a dynamic algorithm with approximation guarantee at least~$(1-\eps)$ and running time polynomial in~$\frac{1}{\eps}$ and~$\log n_0$ where $ m < \frac{1}{3\eps}$, such an algorithm is able to optimally solve the \knapsack instance reduced from 3-\textsc{Partition}.
 Thus, such an algorithm decides 3-\textsc{Partition} in polynomial time which is not possible, unless $\classP=\NP$. \end{proof}